 Employees benefitted from seamless access to all critical business applications, with no sacrifice to security or performance.
 And under government-mandated stay-at-home orders in 2020, Uniper employees shifted to remote working in just 1 day, using DXC’s workplace solution.
 Throughout the health crisis, the company has maintained business continuity without interruption, while at the same time enabling employees to become more effective at collaborating and improving productivity.

-“When I look at a number of our competitors, we are able to do things as an organization that those companies can’t do from home,” Bunyan says.
+“When I look at a number of our competitors, we are able to do things as an organisation that those companies can’t do from home,” Bunyan says.
 “That protects my people, and it protects society.”

 "By automating repetitive tasks and detecting and resolving issues without the need to manually raise a ticket, our users and our support agents have more time to focus on the more important things," says Craig Brereton, head of end user IT services at Uniper.